TheNumbat/Lists/README.md

 # Bookmarks
 Useful and interesting links accumulated from around the web.

-This is by no means an exaustive list of everything interesting I've come across; just those I threw in a CS bookmarks folder in case I couldn't find them again in the future.
-I've read just about all of these articles, but it's only moderately curated.
-For more, check out another of the many accumulation lists on GitHub.
+This is by no means an exhaustive list of everything interesting I've come across; just those I bookmarked in case I couldn't find them again in the future.
+I've read just about all of these articles, but it's not strictly curated.
+For more, check out another one of the many lists on GitHub.

 Other Lists
 - [Recommended Papers - Fabian Giesen](https://fgiesen.wordpress.com/2017/08/12/papers-i-like-part-1/)